basdeboer123/aifighting/README.md

 ## how_to_play

 To play the game the user first has to give permission for the camera to be on.
 When the play button is pressed the game will automatically start.
-To jump over obstacles the player needs to put his head up.
+To jump over obstacles the player needs to put his/her head up.
-To dive under obstacles the player needs to put his head down.
-The player needs to put his hand up to shoot the enemy when he is coming towards you.
+To dive under obstacles the player needs to put his/her left hand in sight of the camera.
+The player needs to put his/her right hand up to shoot the enemy when he is coming towards you.

 When obstacles or enemies are touched the game is over...